Cantera/cantera-website/pages/compiling/installation-reqs.rst

 General Notes
 ^^^^^^^^^^^^^

-* SCons is only available for Python 2, so building the Python 3 module requires two installations of Python (one of Python 2 and one of Python 3), even if you do not intend to build the Python 2 module.

 * The build process will produce a Python module compatible with the version of Python used for the compilation.
 To generate different modules for other versions of Python, you will need to install those versions of Python and